IHE/RAD.IRA/input/pagecontent/rad-x5.md

 - if `event.context` does not include `report` and `updates`
 - if `event`.`hub.topic` is not a known session
 - if `context.versionId` does not match the latest version ID of the `report` anchor context
-- if `updates` context key includes an entry to update report status of the `report` context
 - if `updates` context key includes an entry to delete the `patient` context or update the patient ID in the resource `identifier`
 - if `updates` context key includes an entry to delete the `study` context or update the study instance UID or accession number in the resource `identifier`